swiftlang/swift-evolution/proposals/0382-expression-macros.md

 ## Example expression macros

-There are many uses for expression macros beyond what has presented here.
+There are many uses for expression macros beyond what has been presented here.
 This section will collect several examples of macro implementations based on existing built-in `#` expressions as well as ones that come from the Swift forums and other sources of inspiration.
-Prototype implementations of a number of these macros are [available in the swift-syntax repository](https://github.com/apple/swift-syntax/blob/main/Sources/_SwiftSyntaxMacros/MacroSystem%2BBuiltin.swift)
+Prototype implementations of a number of these macros are [available in the swift-syntax repository](https://github.com/apple/swift-syntax/blob/main/Tests/SwiftSyntaxMacrosTest/MacroSystemTests.swift).

 * The `#colorLiteral` macro provides syntax for declaring a color with a given red, green, blue, and alpha values.
 It can be declared and implemented as follows